chrisosaurus/icarus/docs/types.md

 Union types
 ===========
-a tagged enum, this is a combination of both Record and Types
+A tagged enum, this is a combination of both Record and Enum

 Like records it can store data and you specify multiple names and types